microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onattributecollectionexternalusersselfservicesignup-post-attributes.md

 #### Request

 The following example shows a request that adds city as an attribute for attribute collection step of an external identities self-service sign-up user flow.
 If the request is successful, the attribute is added to both the **attributeCollection**> **attributes** and **attributeCollection**> **attributeCollectionPage** > **views** collections on the user flow.
-After, you can [PATCH the user flow](../api/authenticationeventsflow-update.md) to customize the settings of the attribute on the **views** object, for example, marking it as required or updating the allowed input types.
+After adding the attribute to the user flow, you can [PATCH the user flow](../api/authenticationeventsflow-update.md) to customize the settings of the attribute on the **views** object, that is, customize the page layout.

 # [HTTP](#tab/http)
 <!-- {